The Cannabis Frontier: As Medical Cannabis Moves Mainstream, are Rheumatologists Prepared?

-Although hemp was a known cash crop at the time, used in a variety of products including paper, lamp oil, ropes and sail canvasses, historians continue to clash on whether the Founding Fathers and other farmers at the time also used hemp for the more recreational or medicinal properties associated with cannabis today.
+Although hemp was a known cash crop at the time, used in a variety of products including paper, lamp oil, ropes and sail canvasses, historians continue to clash on whether the Founding Fathers and other farmers at the time also utilized hemp for the more recreational or medicinal properties associated with cannabis today.

-All of this creates a complicated equation for gastroenterologists to untangle.
+All of this creates a complicated equation for rheumatologists to untangle.
 As more and more patients are using the drug, either legally or illegally depending on the laws of the state in which they reside, they are approaching their doctors for advice.

 Yet the tide is changing on both the legal and research fronts in the U.S., with similar changes seen internationally.
 Former FDA Commissioner Scott Gottlieb, MD, made a number of statements concerning the progress of cannabis toward acceptance and approval domestically, which many perceive to be an important step toward validating the drug as a viable clinical option.
 Recreational cannabis was legalized in Canada in October 2018, which may give way to a spike in research in North American patients.
 Likewise, restrictions have been greatly reduced across Europe and Australia, and as Fitzcharles noted, the preclinical data are setting the stage for further exploration.